SFSU-Bethel-Instructional/sum_harness_instructional/README.md

 `srun ./sum_vector`

-# Building and running the codes on Cori@NERSC (deprected as of March 2023)
+# Building and running the codes on Cori@NERSC (deprecated as of March 2023)

 Please refer to lecture slides for additional information about accessing Cori, building your code there, and running your code there.